Stats:

 Running Continuously:

-a) Close th e regulator by unscrewing the pressure-adjusting knob until it feels a bit loose.
+10. a) Close the regulator by unscrewing the pressure-adjusting knob until it feels a bit loose.

 b) Use both hands to slowly open the cylinder valve, remember to position yourself or the cylinder in a way that the cylinder valve is between you and the regulator.
 Continue opening the valve slowly until the high pressure gauge indicates that the maximum pressure has been reached.
 At this point completely open the cylinder valve.
 Now there will be pressure in the high-pressure side of the regulator but because the regulator is closed, the delivery pressure gauge should be at zero.
 If it is not, the regulator may be damaged or defective and must not be used.